cloudlinux/cln-doc/docs/whmcs_plugin/README.md

 **Additionally**

 * Multi-Language Support – only provisioning module
-* Supports CloudLinux, KernelCare and Imunify360 Licenses
+* Supports CloudLinux, KernelCare and Imunify360 Licenses (<span class="notranslate">_does not support CloudLinux Pro licenses, it should be supported soon in 2023_</span>)
 * Supports WHMCS V6 and later